whipowill/d2-plugy-qol/README.md

 - [Reddit Community](https://www.reddit.com/r/diablo2/) - A Reddit forum for the fans of D2.
 - [Bugs List](https://us.battle.net/forums/en/d3/topic/6037267083) - A list of all the bugs in the game.

-Be sure to also checkout my advice on how to properly [organize](https://github.com/whipowill/d2-plugy-qol/blob/master/STASH.md) your PlugY stash.
+Be sure to checkout my advice on how to properly [organize](https://github.com/whipowill/d2-plugy-qol/blob/master/STASH.md) your PlugY stash.

 ## Credits